Ricky Williams trade: Background

 Ricky Williams, a running back, played college football for the Texas Longhorns of the University of Texas at Austin.
 In 1998, Williams set the National Collegiate Athletic Association record for rushing yards and won the Heisman Trophy.
 Meanwhile, the New Orleans Saints of the National Football League (NFL), with Mike Ditka as head coach, had two consecutive seasons with a 6–10 record.
 The Saints tried to trade all of their picks in the 1998 NFL draft to acquire one of the top two picks, which they intended to use on Peyton Manning or Ryan Leaf, but their overtures were rejected.

 Leading up to the 1999 NFL draft, Ditka decided that he wanted Williams to play for the Saints.
 At the NFL owners meetings held two months before the draft, he publicly stated that he would trade his entire draft to acquire Williams.
 Ditka compared Williams to Walter Payton, who was his star running back while he coached the Chicago Bears in the 1980s.
 However, other teams had doubts about Williams' passion for the game, and judgment in hiring Master P as his agent.

 The trade

 With limited leverage, Saints' general manager Bill Kuharich began discussing trades with the teams holding the first five selections.
-The Saints offered nine draft picks to the Cincinnati Bengals for the third overall choice, but the Bengals declined the deal.
+As the Cleveland Browns needed a QB, they selected Tim Couch with the #1 pick in the draft.
+At 2nd overall, the Philadelphia Eagles also needed a quarterback after starting three at the position at different points during the 1998 season, and drafted Donovan McNabb.
+The Saints offered nine draft picks to the Cincinnati Bengals for the third overall choice, but the Bengals rejected the deal.
+The Bengals would go on to draft Akili Smith, one of the biggest busts in NFL history.

+This trade would've given the Bengals: